scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 ### Details on Demand

-Details on demand is one piece of the "visual information-Seeking mantra" [@shneidermanEyesHaveIt1996], a paper describing an overall design approach to building interactive tooling.
-The general flow of interaction proposed by this mantra is "overview first, zoom and filter, then details-on-demand."
+Details on demand is one piece of the "visual information-seeking mantra" [@shneidermanEyesHaveIt1996], a paper describing an overall design approach to building interactive tooling.
+The general flow of interaction proposed by this mantra is "overview first, zoom and filter, then details-on-demand" [@shneidermanEyesHaveIt1996].
 Overview first ideally starts with broader aggregate visualizations: something to gain a sense of the general scope, complexity, or shape of the data.
 From there a user can identify their own areas of interest to hone in on with whatever zoom and filter